Applying for a Disability Parking Permit

 You’ll be sent a confirmation email and your application will be reviewed.
 Wait to hear back from them or contact you if they need you to process your payment or request that you visit a service centre to complete your application.

-If you’d like to complete the process in person, you can visit a service centre but you’ll need to bring all of your documents with you.
+If you’d like to complete the process in person, you can visit a service centre but you’ll need to bring all of your documents with you and they can show you how to get a disabled parking permit in NSW.

 Do you Have to Pay for Parking with a Disability Permit?